cchan/latticeboltzmann/README.md

 Then run `nv-nsight-cu-cli --target-processes all python latticeboltzmann.py`.
 A few seconds of samples will do.

 `nvvp` is also nice, but you need to `sudo apt install openjdk-8-jdk` then `nvvp -vm /usr/lib/jvm/java-8-openjdk-amd64/jre/bin/java`.

+### Notes on overclocking:
+Using MSI Afterburner, I can get a +200MHz core overclock on my 2070, yielding a +10% performance boost.
+Overclocking the memory has much smaller gains; +1200MHz overclock yields an additional +2% performance boost.

 ## Future directions